-Biden promises to earn the support of African Americans as Trump stays in White House
+Biden meets black leaders, promises to earn African-American support amid protests

 Cities across the country awoke from a smoldering weekend of violent protests over race and policing sparked by the death of a black man, George Floyd, in Minneapolis police custody last Monday.

+Biden said his economic plan would include components on housing, education and access to capital in the black community.

+“We’re going to make sure that the economic recovery deals with the institutional structures, the institutional racism,” said Biden, who wore a mask as he listened and pulled it down to talk.

 Biden’s appearance was a contrast with the approach of Republican President Donald Trump, who has made no major public statement to address the growing crisis but issued tweets as he remained out of sight in the White House.
-He was due on Monday to meet his top law enforcement officer and then hold a call with governors, law enforcement and national security officials.
+He was due on Monday to meet his top law enforcement officer and hold a call with governors, law enforcement and national security officials.

-Wearing a mask, Biden listened to community leaders at Wilmington’s Bethel AME Church who urged him to pick a black vice presidential running mate.

-They said the protests were a reflection of frustration about the lack of attention and resources for African-American communities.
+The community leaders at Wilmington’s Bethel AME Church urged Biden to pick a black vice presidential running mate, and said the protests were a reflection of frustration about the lack of attention and resources for African-American communities.

 “Young people out there are going mad” from a lack of effort to address their problems, said Bishop Thomas Wesley Weeks, pastor at New Destiny Fellowship in Wilmington.
 Weeks and others said the choice of a black running mate would show Biden’s commitment to one of the Democratic Party’s most loyal constituencies.